intelsdi-x/swan/jupyter/README.md

 ## Visualizing data using Jupyter

+Before using [plotly](https://plot.ly/) for interactive plots, you need to [install it](https://plot.ly/python/getting-started/#installation)

-We are using [plotly](https://plot.ly/) interactive plots.
-To render *Sensitivity char* from a profile use the following method:
+ To render *Sensitivity chart* from a profile use the following method:

 ```python
 p1.sensitivity_chart(fill=True, to_max=False)